francisalfanta/netmeshAssist/README.md

     -- Allows users to export the generated table in either XLSX or CSV format for further analysis or reporting.

 Limitation
+- The app is exclusively available for Android.
 - Google Geolocation API Request Limit
     -- The app uses Google Geolocation API with a maximum of 1677 free requests per day.
 - Effect Beyond